Jasminex is engineered as a modular, province-based infrastructure platform designed for the production and export of Traceable Organic Jasmine Rice.

 It is designed not for speculative scale, but for controlled institutional expansion.

-Cluster #1 – Phase 1 includes the development of a fully integrated organic rice processing and storage facility operating under a fixed-price turnkey EPC contract.
+Cluster Module #1 – Phase 1 includes the development of a fully integrated organic rice processing and storage facility operating under a fixed-price turnkey EPC contract.

 The scope includes: